osdc/FB_group_archiver/README.md

  see the date issue

- Currently not stroing the cooment links, can be done easily
+ Currently not storing the cooment links, can be done easily

- Currently not stroing comments
+ Currently not storing comments